-In order for the internet server to control the modem to dial the phone, you must enter the dial-up phone number for your ISP.
-If you need to dial an area code in order to call the number, it must be included in this variable.
-If you must dial "#", 0, 9 or some other number in order to get an outside phone connection, that information must be included in how this variable is configured.
+In order for the internet/print server to control the modem to dial the phone, you must enter the dial-up phone number for your ISP.
+If you need to dial an area code in order to call the number, it must be included in this setting.
+If you must dial "#", 0, 9 or some other number in order to get an outside phone connection, that information must be included in how this setting is configured.

-Options: For dial-up connections, the local ISP phone number, complete without spaces, hyphens or other punctuation (except for commas which are used for a brief pause in dialing).
+Options: For dial-up connections, the local ISP phone number, complete without spaces, hyphens or other punctuation (commas may be used to indicate a pause).
 The maximum length is 20 characters.

-Example: Your ISP phone number is a local call to 916-5555 and you must dial 0 in order to get an outside line from the office where you want to use the internet server.
-You would enter 0,,9165555 as the "ISP Account -> Phone Number" setting.
+Example: Your ISP phone number is a local call to 916-5555 and you must dial 0 in order to get an outside line from the d-fice where you want to use the internet/print server.
+You would enter 0,,9165555 in the "ISP Account -> Phone Number" setting.
 The two commas instruct the modem to pause between dialing the 0 and dialing the rest of the number.
 This pause is necessary if there is normally a moment or two between dialing 0 and getting an outside dial tone.

-Description: The phone number entered in this variable is the number the internet server will dial to establish its internet (WAN) connection.
+Description: The phone number entered in this setting is the number the internet/print server will dial to establish its internet (WAN) connection.

-Note: If the ISP phone line is busy, the internet server will automatically redial.
+Note: If the ISP phone line is busy, the internet/print server will automatically redial.
 Three successive redial attempts will be made.